By Malek Cook-Dwach

 Civil society is actively engaged as a participant in the design, monitoring and evaluation of this process and contributes towards public debate.

 Finally, the Natural Resource Charter, launched in 2009 by academics and civil society, has developed 12 precepts that a country should follow if its natural resource wealth is to be used for the common good.
 This is aimed both at governments but also members of civil society to inform them of how the policy of their government might be deviating from what is socially desirable.
 African governments have themselves been getting into the action by endorsing the Africa Mining Vision along with the 2011 Action Plan and a great deal of pressure towards institutional change in the natural resource sector is coming from the Africa Progress Panel’s 2013 Report.

-The Author is a South Sudanese Concern Citizen in Juba, South Sudan, reachable at firstname.lastname@example.org
+The Author is concern South Sudanese and can be reached at firstname.lastname@example.org